EllDy96/3Dreams/README.md

 ## Introduction

-The purpose of the appication is to enhance the music listening experience by immersing the user in a dreamlike environment where music emotion is not only conveyed through sound, but also through sight.
+3Dreams is a tool that aims to enhance the music listening experience by giving shapes and colors to the emotion conveyed by the music track.
+3Dreams is a VR experience that immerses the user in a dreamlike virtual 3D environment where the music emotions are reflected  in real-time through the changes of the environment.
 The song's emotional contour modifies the colours and shapes of the virtual 3D world in which the user is immerse through the use of a VR Headset.
 In order to extract the mood of a musical piece  two high level features are exploited: **Valence**, refered to the level of pleasantness that a musical event generates, and **Arousal**, defined as the level of